claude-mem: The AI That Takes Notes While You Code

 Customize Your Claude Code Status Line

-Claude Code has a status bar at the bottom of the terminal.
-By default it's minimal — but you can make it show anything you want. [… read more · 243 words →]
+Claude Code's status bar is minimal by default — but you can make it show anything.
+The easiest way: ask Claude to build it for you. [… read more · 243 words →]

 The Shorthand Guide to Everything Claude Code(x.com)